QinZhengLing/QinZhengLing/README.md

 ## About me

-Hi, I'm QinZhengLing.
+Hi, I'm QinZhengling.
 You might recognize me as GitHub's mascot.Coming from Chongqing University of Science and Technology.
 <details>
 <summary>My top languages</summary>